weizeming/weizeming.github.io/_pages/about.md

 - *2026.03*: &nbsp;🎉 1 Paper (as first author) accepted by **FSE 2026**.
 - *2026.03*: &nbsp;🌟 Our [ClawWorm](https://clawworm.github.io/) -- a fully autonomous, self-replicating attack targeting OpenClaw's LLM agent ecosystem is available online.
 - *2026.03*: &nbsp;🎉 1 Paper (as first author) accepted by **Journal of Systems Architecture (JSA)**.
-- *2026.02*: &nbsp;🌟 Our [TrinityGuard](https://github.com/AI45Lab/TrinityGuard) -- a unified framework for safeguarding multi-agent systems is available online.
 - *2026.01*: &nbsp;🎉 1 Paper (as first author) accepted by **Transactions on Pattern Analysis and Machine Intelligence (TPAMI)**.
 - *2026.01*: &nbsp;🎉 2 Papers accepted by **ICLR 2026**.
 - *2025.10*: &nbsp;🏅 I received the **Top Reviewer Award** of NeurIPS 2025.